ian1dunn/linkshortener/DOCS.md

 # Install all relevant packages (first-time setup)
 $ pip install -r requirements.txt

+# This environment makes Django switch to a light-weight SQLite database to avoid needing to run the Postgres container
 $ export DJANGO_DATABASE='dev'

 # Setup Postgres tables (only required when changing models)